EU says its Google case not affected by U.S. ruling

-BRUSSELS A decision by U.S. regulators to end a probe into whether Google Inc hurt rivals by manipulating internet searches will not affect the European Union's examination of the company.
+BRUSSELS A decision by U.S regulators to end a probe into whether Google Inc (GOOG.O) hurt rivals by manipulating internet searches will not affect the European Union's examination of the company.

 "We have taken note of the FTC (Federal Trade Commission) decision, but we don't see that it has any direct implications for our investigation, for our discussions with Google, which are ongoing," said Michael Jennings, a spokesman for the European Commission, the EU executive.